DIY Bags and Accessories with Crystals

 Sew the other side of the bag in the same way.

-Tighten the cords.
+Tighten the strings.

-Sew one part of the magnetic clasp to the front of the bag.
+Now, you sew one part of the magnetic clasp to the front of the bag.

-Feed the chain through the 2 rings as shown in the picture.
+Pass the chain through the 2 rings as shown in the picture.

 approx. 700 acrylic beads, square, faceted, transparent coconut brown